finite-element/finite-element-course/doc/source/L1_introduction.rst

 Introduction
 ============

-.. dropdown:: A video recording of this section is available here.
+.. dropdown:: A video recording of the following material is available here.

     .. container:: vimeo